AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 ### PDF Upload and Chat
 An essential feature includes the ability to upload multiple PDFs and interact with the AI Assistant for queries.
+Users can have conversations with the AI Assistant based on the content of the uploaded PDFs, receiving detailed and relevant information.

 <p align="center">
 <img src="https://github.com/AzizBenAli/AI-Assistant-for-Knowledge-and-Data-Exploration/assets/116091818/d3fb5ef5-ce21-4a5a-a772-b3d0b5f943a8" alt="PDF Upload and Chat" width="1200">
 </p>
 Description: Interacting with the AI Assistant using uploaded PDFs for queries.

+### Technologies Used
+The large language model used is Ultra-2 from AI21 Studio, which powers the conversational capabilities.
+Python was employed for the backend logic, leveraging its versatility and extensive libraries.
+Streamlit was utilized for creating the user-friendly interface, ensuring an interactive and seamless experience.
+Langchain was utilized for developing prompts and agents, enhancing the AI Assistant's functionality.
+Hugging Face Transformers played a pivotal role in executing various NLP tasks, contributing to the AI Assistant's intelligence.